jstakun/openshift-gitops/README.md

           memory: 8Gi
           cpu: 4
 ```
-5. Optionally modify maven mirror settings in maven-settings configmap and in build-image pipeline task in the sample-app pipeline (BUILD_EXTRA_ARGS parameter) to point to your maven repo
+5. Optionally modify maven mirror settings in maven-settings configmap to point to your maven repo

 If you want to use quay.io image registry to push images from the pipeline here are the steps to take: